cosmincatalin/hbase-cluster/readme.md

 2. [Git](http://git-scm.com/downloads)
 3. [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 *Virtualization needs to be enabled in BIOS.
-You probably have this enabled, but if things go awrey, this might be the problem.*
+You probably have this enabled, but if things go awry, this might be the problem.*

 ###### Start the cluster